kbx81/RGBBinaryClock/README.md

  great if you want to keep it near you at night while you sleep.

 Another cool bit is that it uses capacitive touch keys for buttons; the kit it is based on had mechanical, fixed-function buttons.
-This also adds a little extra "coolness" to the clock, too.
+This adds a little extra "coolness" to the clock, too.

 A CR2032 coin-cell battery back-up can be installed to keep the time valid in the event that the board loses power.